skyhasaadu/hello-world/README.md

 # hello-world

-Tell all the truth but tell it slant<br/>
+Tell all the truth but tell it slant —<br/>
 Success in Circuit lies<br/>
 Too bright for our infirm Delight<br/>
 The Truth's superb surprise<br/>